Glen R. Cuccinello

 • Chinese and Taiwanese banks in establishing branches and upgrading existing offices in the United States;

-• European and Asian banks in connection with their securities-related activities in the United States, including the provision of M&A advisory services on a cross-border basis;
+• European and Asian banks in connection with their securities-related activities in the United States, including the provision of M&A advisory services on a cross-border basis from their home countries;

 • a private equity fund in connection with proposed acquisitions of equity stakes in US banks;